Adding an HTTP Header

 Alter a Preset

 Headers can have a variety of options.
-So, if a preset header needs a tweak before adding simply select it from the drop down menu and click the Edit button (which will appear when selected).
+If a preset header needs modification before adding, select it from the drop down menu and click the Edit button (which will appear when selected).
 The preset header will then appear in a text field and can be edited.
-Once the edits have been made click the Add Header buton.
+Once the edits have been made, click the Add Header button.
 Remember to save changes.

-To add a completely custom header simply choose Custom from the drop down menu.
-A text field will appear to enter the header.
-Once the header has been entered click the Add Header buton.
+To add a completely custom header, choose Custom from the drop down menu.
+A text field will appear for entering the header.
+Once the header has been entered, click the Add Header button.
 Remember to save changes.

 Preset Header Dictionary